atripes/bloggo/_posts/2018-03-08-lineage-to-moto-g5.md

   * [TWRP](https://twrp.me/Devices/)

 Connect your device and activate USB Debugging (in Developer Mode).
-I had to find out a specific unlock key to provide to Lenovo in order to unlock my boot loader.
-If someone could tell me why the hell Lenovo is interested in shit that only and ONLY concerns me and my own property, please indulge me.
+I had to find a specific unlock key to provide to Lenovo in order to unlock my boot loader.
+If someone could tell me why the hell Lenovo is interested in shit that only concerns me and my own property, please indulge me.

 ```
 user@machine:~$ ./adb devices